poemm/python-devp2p-spec/README.md

 Design goal follow.
  (1) Clarity and readability, not performance.
  (2) Closely following the specifications.
 The code includes links to specific parts of the spec which it implements.
- (3) This Python code is for prototyping; some prototypes will be translated to compiled languages like C/C++/Go/Rust, so avoid "Pythonic" conventions, and libraries which are difficult to translate.
+ (3) This Python code is for prototyping; some prototypes will be translated to compiled languages like C/C++/Go/Rust, so avoid "Pythonic" conventions, and avoid libraries which are difficult to translate.

 The architecture is as follows.
  - A PeerConnection class is instantiated for each socket connection to an ethereum peer.